Learning Action Conditions from Instructional Manuals for Instruction Understanding

 \mypar{Postcondition} is defined as the outcome caused by the execution of an actionable, which often involves status changes of certain objects (or the actor itself) or certain effects emerged to the surroundings or world state (green colored phrases in~\figref{fig:term}).

-\mypar{Text segment} is the term we will use to refer to a textual segment of interest, which can be one of the: \{actionable, precondition, postcondition\} statements, throughout the rest of the paper.
+\mypar{Text segment} in this paper refers to a textual segment of interest, which can be one of: \{actionable, precondition, postcondition\}, in an article.

-In reality, a valid actionable phrase should have both \textit{precondition} and \textit{postcondition} dependencies, as a real-world executable action will always have certain prerequisites to meet and outcomes caused.
-However, we do not enforce this in this work as conditions can occasionally be omitted by the authors of human written instructions.
+In reality, a valid actionable should have both \textit{pre-} and \textit{postcondition} dependencies, however, we do not enforce this in this work as conditions can occasionally be omitted by human authors.

 \mypar{Problem Formulation.} Given an input instructional manual and some text segments of interest extracted from it, a model is asked to predict the \textit{directed} relation between a pair of segments, where the relation should be one of the followings: \texttt{NULL} (no relation), \textit{precondition}, or \textit{postcondition}.